iTwin/itwinjs-core/plugins/geo-photo/README.md

-# Test Tools Example Plugin
+# Geotag Photo Viewer Example Plugin

 Copyright © 2019 Bentley Systems, Incorporated.
 All rights reserved.

-An iModel.js example Plugin that adds some tools used for testing various WIP features in iModel.js.
+An iModel.js Plugin that interrogates Project Share for geoTagged jpeg files, displays markers at their position in the iModel, and opens them in another window when the marker is clicked.

-This plugin serves as an example of a plugin that can be added to iModel.js host applications.
+This plugin is an example of a plugin that can be added to iModel.js host applications.
 See http://imodeljs.org for comprehensive documentation on the iModel.js API and the various constructs used in this sample.

 ## Development Setup